rossmawd/tech-test-material/README.md

 ### Testing

 - I've chosen to remove the Karma test runner as I have more experience with Jest, and I believe it is faster to work with
+- run the unit tests with `npm run test`

 ---